elviorodriguez/DiscobaMultimer/README.md

 The options will manage what you want to retrieve (MSA, MSA plot, AF2 predictions, etc) and the configuration of each run.

 The fasta sequences on `database.fasta` must contain headers **ONLY with the ID of each sequence**.
-For example:
+Let's take the example located in `example` directory:

 ```bash
 >Tb927.1.650